strapi/strapi/docs/v3.x/cli/CLI.md

   Starts your application with the autoReload enabled and skip the administration panel build process
 - **strapi develop --watch-admin**<br/>
   Starts your application with the autoReload enabled and the front-end development server.
 It allows you to customize the administration panel.
+- **strapi develop --inspect**<br/>
+  Connect to the NodeJS inspector.
+If you're using Chrome, you can visit [chrome://inspect](chrome://inspect) and click `Open dedicated DevTools for Node`.
+This will open a devtools window exclusively for NodeJS.
+You can now add a `debugger` break point in your code and the application will pause inside devtools for debugging at the location of the `debugger`.
+See the NodeJS [debugging guide](https://nodejs.org/en/docs/guides/debugging-getting-started/) for more details.

 ::: tip
 You should never use this command to run a Strapi application in production.